-Cherry Creek Schools Expulsion Program provides educational services for middle and high school students who have been expelled from school.
+Cherry Creek Schools Compass provides educational services for middle and high school students who have been expelled from school.

 The program provides expelled students with academic instruction in Language Arts, Mathematics, and Social Studies with the goal that the student maintains and increases skills in these instruction areas.
 Small-group processing sessions help students effectively deal with situations that, in the past, may have gotten them into trouble.
 The Expulsion Program staff works closely with the students' families through extensive intake interviews and frequent communication.
 The program collaborates with community agencies, including Arapahoe County Department of Social Services, City of Aurora and the 18th Judicial probation departments, community mental health centers and individual therapists with whom students are involved.

 The purpose of the Expulsion Program (EP) is to provide quality mathematics and English education for expelled students who reside within Cherry Creek Schools.
 It also serves as the Interim Alternative Emotional Placement for students with a disability that need such services due to placement or discipline determinations affecting students with disabilities.